| | | | | | | |

 Leave a review below or tag me in your photos on Instagram!

-Frequently Asked Questions about Vegan Lauki Kofta
+Frequently Asked Questions

 This recipe has 258 calories per serving, making it a low-calorie recipe.
 Please note that nutritional information is estimated, and may vary depending on your ingredients.

 Kofta is often translated to meatballs, but this is a misnomer.
-Kofta can actually be made with a variety of different ingredients aside from ground meat.
+Kofta can be made with a variety of different ingredients aside from ground meat.
 Traditionally, lentils, potatoes, gourds, and other vegetables can be used to make the dish.
 Conversely, meatballs always contain meat.

 It’s speculated that kofta curry originated in the Middle East.
 Indeed, the word “kofta” derives from the Persian word “kūfta,” meaning “to grind,” so it’s likely that the dish arose from the area.
 However, from its birthplace near Iran, it spread to India, Pakistan, Greece, Turkey, Lebanon, Georgia, Morrocco, Romania, Bulgaria, Armenia, Azerbaijan, and many more countries.